Stencyl/stencylpedia/block-reference/input/mobile.md

 ![joystick-set-region](http://static.stencyl.com/pedia2/block-images/3%20-%20User Input/2%20-%20Mobile-Only/joystick-set-region.png)

 Sets the x position, y position, the width and the height of the touch region of a joystick.
+You can use this block to update the position and/or the size of a touch region of an existing relative joystick.

 ```
 Joystick.setTouchRegionForRJ(0,0,0,0,0);